codatio/codat-docs/docs/integrations/commerce/shopify/commerce-shopify-setup.md

 ## Create a Shopify public app

-Create and configure an app in Shopify.
+Create and configure a public app in Shopify.
 When the app is created you can view the secure app credentials.

 1. Log in to the [Shopify Partners](https://developers.shopify.com/) site using your Shopify partner account credentials.